ABOUT THE PROJECT

 GLOBALGOALS offers the first and most comprehensive data compilation, network mapping and comparative institutional analysis of the evolution, effectiveness and future prospects of ‘global governance through goals’ as a central novel steering mechanism in world politics.

-Our five–year study programme deploys a unique set of cutting-edge methodologies, including social network analysis and online surveys, to assess and explain the steering effects of the Sustainable Development Goals through a detailed investigation of their institutional arrangements and actor networks, at international and national levels.
+Our five–year study programme deployed a unique set of cutting-edge methodologies, including social network analysis and online surveys, to assess and explain the steering effects of the Sustainable Development Goals through a detailed investigation of their institutional arrangements and actor networks, at international and national levels.

-Through our research we will make a crucial contribution to both the theory of global sustainability governance and the successful implementation of the 2030 Agenda for Sustainable Development.
+Through our research we make a crucial contribution to both the theory of global sustainability governance and the successful implementation of the 2030 Agenda for Sustainable Development.

 EUROPEAN RESEARCH COUNCIL ADVANCED GRANT

-This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 788001).
+This project received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 788001).

 HOME INSTITUTION